 More on the Westgate Brewery

-Chichester & St Bart’s: Architecture of the City
+Chichester & St Bart’s: the Architecture of the City

-This text is the fourth in a monthly series of five about the suburb of St Bartholomew’s Without in the wider context of the development of the City of Chichester.
+This text was originally the fourth in a monthly series of five about the suburb of St Bartholomew’s Without in the wider context of the development of the City of Chichester.
 It is drawn from an edited extract of a 1935 publication (details below).
-As such it has kept a centuries-old way of talking about Chichester where… Continue reading Chichester & St Bart’s: Architecture of the City
+As such it has kept a centuries-old way of talking about Chichester where the city walls, gates, ditch and parishes defined our boundaries, untrammelled by the modern changes that not much more than five years later would come finally to disrupt the millennial harmonies of our cityscape.

 Westgate’s Listed Buildings